alexpopov86/alexpopov86/README.md

 - 👋 Hi, I’m @alexpopov86
 - 👀 I’m interested in Blockchain technology's implementation.
-- 💞️ I’d like to collaborate on various blockchain-related projects based on Ethereum.
+- 💞️ I’d like to collaborate on various Blockchain & Smart Contract related projects based on Ethereum & Solidity.
 - 📫 Please mail me if you want to get a devoted & expertised Blockchain Developer.
 My mail address is alexanderpopov1986@outlook.com

 <!---